 What is Your Dog’s Behavior Telling You?

-For centuries, dogs have been a popular companion and for good reason, they are loyal, relieve stress, and offer unconditional love to their human companions.
+For centuries, dogs have been a popular companion, and for a good reason, they are loyal, relieve stress, and offer unconditional love to their human companions.
 The American Pet Products Association (APPA) estimates that 54 million U.S. households have at least one dog as a pet.
-While dogs are a beloved addition to many families, they can often be complex and their behaviors can be difficult to understand.
+While dogs are a beloved addition to many families, they can often be complicated, and the dog’s behaviors can be challenging to understand.
 Sadly, as a result, some dogs are misunderstood, improperly cared for, and sent to be put up for adoption or euthanized.

 Taking the time to decipher your dog’s behavior can strengthen your bond and keep him or her the happy and loyal friend you know and love.

 On a hot day or after you’ve taken your dog on a walk, you may notice that your dog is panting loudly and heavily.
 In most cases, your dog is panting to regulate his or her body temperature.
 However, in some circumstances, dogs may pant to cope with pain, when anxious, stressed, or are afraid.
 Assess the environment and try to determine why your dog may be panting.
 If he or she seems worried or stressed, try to make him, or her, feel more relaxed.

 Does your dog seem content during the weekend, but destroy household items during the workweek?
 Your destructive dog is trying to tell you something.
 It’s not that he or she disrespects your personal belongings, but rather is vying for your attention.
 Dogs left alone during the day, or that get little attention are likely to destroy out of boredom or loneliness.
 Adjusting your schedule to make up for your dog’s alone time may fix the issue.